QUICK FACTS about the Occupational Therapy Department at Munroe-Meyer Institute

 - Throughout the 1980’s and 1990’s, students with developmental disabilities attending school in greater Nebraska came to Meyer Rehabilitation Institute (MRI) for interdisciplinary evaluation, and/or participated in multi-disciplinary clinics staffed by MRI physicians & therapists near their home.

-- Assumed full responsibility for the educationally related therapy needs of Special Education verified Omaha Public School students in 2000.
+- Assumed full responsibility for the educationally related therapy needs of Special Education verified Omaha Public School (OPS) students in 2000, and this relationship with OPS continues today.

 - 2 AOTA Board Certified Pediatric Occupational Therapists; 2 RESNA Certified Assistive Technology Professionals; 2 OTs who are AOTA Specialty Certified in School Systems.

-- 15 OTs support nearly 1300 students ages 3-21 in 95 public and 41 non-public schools within the Omaha Public School (OPS) district.
+- 18 OTs support students ages 3-21 in 99 public and 41 non-public schools within the Omaha Public School (OPS) district.

-- Four therapists provide approximately 800 out-patient or home-based visits, and up to 100 hospital based visits each year.
+- Outpatient occupational therapists provide approximately 800 outpatient or home-based visits, and up to 100 hospital-based visits each year.

-- Newborn Intensive Care Unit (NICU) consultations at Nebraska Medicine hospital and Nebraska Methodist Women’s hospital.
+- Specialized Newborn Intensive Care Unit (NICU) consultations at Nebraska Medicine hospital and Nebraska Methodist Women’s hospital.

 - Expertise in sensory & neuro-motor based fine motor delays and feeding disorders; upper extremity orthotic applications for children with congenital hand / arm impairments; and a variety of assistive technology (AT) applications.